ccallawa/alyvix_doc/test_case_building/designer_options.rst

 .. rst-class:: fa fa-font

-   The *text* element corresponds to a
-   :ref:`matchable rectangular region <alyvix_designer_element_tree_types>`
-   on the captured screen, such as a label, title or input text.
+   The *text* component corresponds to a :ref:`matchable rectangular region <alyvix_designer_component_tree_types>` on the captured screen, such as a label, title or input text.
 As shown in Figure 5, it has the following visual recognition parameters, which vary depending on the type selected.
-For both types, the :guilabel:`Scrap` field is the text that was automatically recognized in the screen capture region.
+For both types, the :guilabel:`Scrape` field is the text that was automatically recognized in the screen capture region.

 **Detect**